thiblahute/meson-website/Cheat-sheet.md

     rm -rf uniquedirname

 The static analysis report will be found in the <tt>/tmp</tt> subdirectory, though you can forward it somewhere else if you prefer.

+## Using profile guided optimization ##

+Using profile guided optimization with GCC is a two phase operation.
+First we set up the project with profile measurements enabled and compile it.

+    CFLAGS='-pg -fprofile-generate' meson .. <Meson options, such as --buildtype=debugoptimized>
+    ninja

+Then we need to run the program with some representative input.
+This step depends on your project.

+Once that is done we change the compiler flags to use the generated information and rebuild.

+    mesonconf -Dcargs=-fprofile-use -Dclinkargs=-Dprofile-use
+    ninja

+After these steps the resulting binary is fully optimized.